RonaldAllanRivera/report-system-laravel/README.md

 - Use grouped views to review entries by upload date
 - Manage data using delete actions (All, by Upload Date, by Date Category)

+### Combined Report (Rumble - Binom Report)
+- Navigate: `Reports` → `Rumble - Binom Report`
+- Pick Report Type and Date Preset (Yesterday, Last 7 Days, Last Month, or Custom).
+Presets always end at yesterday.
+- The page shows Account groups with per-group totals and overall totals.
+- Data is sorted A→Z by Account and A→Z by Campaign within each group.

 ## Import Formats
 - Rumble Data (CSV): `Campaign`, `Spend`, `CPM`
 - Binom Rumble Spent Data (CSV): `Name`, `Leads`, `Revenue` (semicolon `;` delimited, quoted)